vistadataproject/nodeVISTA/setupDocker/README.md

 ## Get the IP address of the container

 > sudo docker inspect -f "{{ .NetworkSettings.IPAddress }}" nodevista999
+This will be the IP address that the CPRS thick client will be connecting

 ## Connecting Clients